embroider-build/github-changelog/README.md

 - [@careful-coder](https://github.com/careful-coder)
 ```

-By default `lerna-changelog` will show all pull requests that have been merged
+By default `github-changelog` will show all pull requests that have been merged
 since the latest tagged commit in the repository.
 That is however only true for
 pull requests with certain labels applied.
 The labels that are supported by
 default are: